 The Commonwealth Bank of Australia uses VR to assess candidate decision-making skills.
 You will be leading a team and making difficult decisions.
 Candidates can also see the culture and type of projects done in the company through the experience.

 VR technology is increasingly impressive as we explore various ways to make the virtual world feel more like real life.
-One way is to use advanced graphics to create an immersive experience that blends computer-generated imagery with the real world.
+One way is to use advanced graphics to create an immersive experience that blends AI imagery with the real world.
 Hooke Audio hopes that our guide can help you learn more about this technology.